Provide two separate balanced chemical equations for the reaction... | Channels for Pearson+

 Amine Reactions: Study with Video Lessons, Practice Problems & Examples

-Provide two separate balanced chemical equations for the reactions of cyclohexanamine with (i) H2O and (ii) HI.
+Provide two separate balanced chemical equations for the reactions of 1-butanamine with (i) H2O and (ii) HI.

-Provide two separate balanced chemical equations for the reactions of cyclohexanamine with (i) H2O and (ii) HI.
+Provide two separate balanced chemical equations for the reactions of 1-butanamine with (i) H2O and (ii) HI.